sparkfun/SparkFun_RTK_Firmware/docs/firmware_update.md

 40. cd ~/SparkFun/RTK/
 41. cp  Firmware/app3M_fat9M_16MB.csv  ~/.arduino15/packages/esp32/hardware/esp32/2.0.2/tools/partitions/app3M_fat9M_16MB.csv

-### Arduino CLI
+## Arduino CLI

 The firmware can be compiled using [Arduino CLI](https://github.com/arduino/arduino-cli).
 This makes compilation fairly platform independent and flexible.
 All release candidates and firmware releases are compiled using Arduino CLI using a github action.
-You can see the source of the action [here](https://github.com/sparkfun/SparkFun_RTK_Firmware/blob/main/.github/workflows/compile-release.yml), and use it as a starting point for Arduino CLI compilation.
+You can see the source of the action [here](https://github.com/sparkfun/SparkFun_RTK_Firmware/blob/main/.github/workflows/compile-rtk-firmware.yml), and use it as a starting point for Arduino CLI compilation.

+This is the same method the Dockerfile uses - using arduino-cli on a virtual ubuntu machine.